Om-Midya/CartService_FakeStore/README.md

 1. Clone the repository from GitHub.
 2. Open the project in IntelliJ IDEA 2023.3.4 or any other IDE that supports Java and Maven.
 3. Ensure that you have Java and Maven installed on your Linux machine.
+If you use Windows Follow [this](https://itsfoss.com/install-windows-after-ubuntu-dual-boot/) guide to install Linux on your System.
+Don't use Windows its bad!
 4. Build the project using Maven.
 In the terminal, navigate to the project directory and run the command `mvn clean install`.
 5. Run the application.
 In IntelliJ, you can do this by clicking on the 'Run' button.